 PUBLICATION OF STATUTES ACT

-His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to subsection 16(2) (see footnote a) of the Customs Tariff (see footnote b), makes the annexed CETA Rules of Origin Regulations.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Public Works and Government Services, pursuant to section 11 of the Publication of Statutes Act footnote a, makes the annexed Regulations Repealing the Publication of Statutes Regulations.